photostructure/photostructure-for-servers/README.md

 ## Feedback and support

-Please send an email to support@photostructure.com with questions or feedback.
+Please visit https://forum.photostructure.com for bug reports, questions and feedback.